M

 Qualifying for online teaching jobs

-There’s a lot of competition to teach online, but luckily the industry is growing every day.
-If you think teaching online is a good fit for you, consider earning Specialized Certification in Teaching English Online to fully prepare yourself for these positions and stand out from other applicants.
+There’s a lot of competition to teach online, but the industry is growing every day.
+If you think teaching online is a good fit for you, consider earning a Specialized Certification in Teaching English Online to fully prepare yourself for these positions and stand out from other applicants.

-Most of the TEFL/TESOL jobs around the globe and online will specifically require teachers to have at least 120 hours of general in-person or online TEFL certification.
-General courses, like the 120-hour Master Certificate, introduce TEFL/TESOL theory and methodology, along with English grammar, and may also include basic introductions to teaching specific groups, such as young learners and Business English students (another common demographic of TEFL/TESOL students).
+Most of the TEFL/TESOL jobs around the globe and online specifically require teachers to have at least 120 hours of general in-person or online TEFL certification.
+General courses, like the Bridge 120-hour Master Certificate, introduce TEFL/TESOL theory and methodology, along with English grammar, and they may also include basic introductions to teaching specific groups, such as young learners and Business English students (another common demographic of TEFL/TESOL students).

-However, do you need a special certificate to teach English to kids?
-Teachers who wish to be more competitive when applying for jobs to teach kids, or who want to advance in their current teaching job, should definitely consider taking their certification to the next level with a Specialized Certificate in Teaching English to Young Learners.
+Teachers who wish to be more competitive when applying for jobs to teach kids, or who want to advance in their current teaching job, should consider advancing their certification to the next level with a Specialized Certificate in Teaching English to Young Learners.
 Topics covered in this specialized course include how to properly prepare lesson plans, manage your classroom, and evaluate progress for classes in these age groups.

 You’d be surprised how much you can get students to understand just by acting out what you’re saying and keeping phrases short and simple.

-Carolina, teaching kids English in China
+Yeymy teaching English in China.

 Young learners present teachers with a number of unique opportunities for creativity and engagement in the classroom.
 Check out some popular techniques below.

-Techniques for teaching children
+Techniques for teaching English to children

 Use a variety of fun activities